 An industry norm is to place Matrics on an NQFL4 learnership, not an NQF L5.

 This doesn’t mean it’s wrong, I’m suggesting the standard is going to be high.
-You will be studying on the same level as a first year university student.
+You’ll be studying on the same level as a first year university student.
 If you can’t get your game on you’ll be wasting everyone’s time.

 There are seldom NQF L5 learnerships for Matrics available.
 To grab this one, you better be sharp from the get-go.
 They are looking for the best possible candidates, you can hustle, but it needs to be your best hustle.